asimihsan/arqinator/README.md

 # arqinator

-Cross-platform restoration of Arq backups.
+Cross-platform restoration of [Arq](https://www.arqbackup.com/) backups.

 **This utility is not production ready.
 Please explicitly test it before assuming it will work for you.**

+## Features

+-   Cross-platform support for Windows, Mac OS X, and Linux.
+    -   Tested on Windows 7 32-bit, Mac OS X Yosemite 10.10.5 64-bit,
+        and Ubuntu 14.04 LTS 64-bit
+-   Deployable as a single executable file, no external dependencies required.
+-   Recover single files, sub-folders and their contents, or entire backup sets.

-## Requirements
+## Limitations

+-   Currently only supports the following backup types:
+    -   S3
+    -   Google Cloud Storage
+    -   SFTP (only unencrypted SSH private keys)
-arqinator has been tested on backups created by Arq 4.14.5 only.
+-   arqinator has been tested on backups created by Arq 4.14.5 only.
 I do not know if arqinator works on previous versions of Arq.
 I'm doubtful that arqinator will work on previous major versions of Arq (i.e. 3 or 2).

  I've successfully listed backup sets, listed directory contents, and downloaded specific files and subfolders on:

--   Backups created by Mac OS X 10.10.5 onto S3 and Google Cloud Storage, and then retrieved back onto the same Mac OS X host.
+ -   Backups created by Mac OS X 10.10.5 onto S3, Google Cloud Storage, and SFTP, and then retrieved back onto the same Mac OS X host.
  -   Backups created by Windows 7 onto S3, and then retrieved back onto the same Windows 7 host and a different Ubuntu 14.04 host.

+## Requirements

 ## Getting started